 How to use the block map

-- Click on any block to see the name.
-The priority blocks we need surveyed to start are highlighted with red, and are called “Lady Beetle Priority Block” (you can see this by hovering your mouse over the block).
+- Mouse over any block to see the name.
+The priority blocks we need surveyed to start are highlighted with red, and are called “Lady Beetle Priority Block”.

 - Click on Priority block to see a PDF closeup of the block suitable for download and printing.